Certified Master of Career Services (CMCS)

 Once awarded a credential, the certificant must pay an annual fee of $40.00.
 The certification will be in effect for a three (3) year period.
 The certificant must complete thirty (30) continuing education contact hours in career development by the end of this 3-year period (essentially 10 hours per year).
 During this 3-year period, your online record will be available to you, so that you can log your continuing education activity.
 At the end of this period, you will be notified that it is time to renew and have an opportunity to add any continuing education hours you may need.
 Recertification will be automatic if fees are paid annually and sufficient hours have been earned.

-The Commission will be establishing a vetting process to recommend learning and training activities specific to career development (counseling, coaching, consulting, workforce development, recruiting, resume writing, personal branding, interviewing, etc.).
-This information will be published and maintained on the Credentialing section of the NCDA website, for the benefit of certification holders.
+The Commission has established a vetting process to recommend learning and training activities specific to career development (counseling, coaching, consulting, workforce development, recruiting, resume writing, personal branding, interviewing, etc.).
+Please see the Credentialing Commission's 2018 Continuing Education Manual.